 Everything we do with the square foot gardens comes right out of the book Square Foot Gardening by Mel Bartholomew.
 Just go ahead and buy it – you will use it for reference for many years to come.

-A standard size for square foot gardens is 4 feet by 4 feet.
+The standard size for square foot gardens is 4 feet by 4 feet.
 We chose to use untreated 4 x 6 lumber for this project.
-We just purchased 2 8-foot sections for each garden, cut them in half and used deck screws to hold them together.
+We just purchased 2 8-foot sections for each garden, cut them in half, and used deck screws to hold them together.

 You don’t have to clear the ground beneath it – you can just cut the grass real short – but we did anyway because it needed some leveling.
 First lay down some ground cloth (keeps the weeds and grass out, but lets the water drain), and then set the square garden box on top.